-- · Attend the Part-Time Jobs Fair. - Visit Connections, the Career Center's iob portal. - Visit campus departments that may be hiring, including Dining Services, Facilities Management, Housing and Residence Life, Mitchell Memorial Library, and the Sanderson Center. - Visit local businesses, restaurants, and retailers. - As appropriate, utilize friend and family networks.
+- Attend the Part-Time Jobs Fair, commonly held the first week of the fall semester - Visit Connections, the Career Center's job portal. - Visit campus departments that may be hiring, including Dining Services, Facilities Management, Housing and Residence Life, Mitchell Memorial Library, and the Sanderson Center - Visit local businesses, restaurants, and retailers. - As appropriate, utilize friend and family networks.